lovata/Linters-Pack/README.md

 ### 2. Setup local developer's ESLint config file

 Some of the rules in this config are "too strict" to be comfortable with when you are doing something locally on your machine.
 Something that is not supposed to be in the repo, but you'd like to have it for a while before commit.
-It could be because you are debugging something, or you want to check as quick as possible if the idea is working.
+It could be because you are debugging, or you want to check as quick as possible if the idea is working.

 For example, `console.log()` is not allowed in this config and will throw an error [`no-console`](https://eslint.org/docs/rules/no-console).
 If you'd like to allow to do not-so-dangerous-but-useful things locally, you may create another config file, extend project's "too strict" config and decrease the rules from `error` to `warn` level.